Construction Update, September 10, 2021

 - New fiber is being hung in Fairfax where we have been waiting for additional pole licenses (Bessette Road/laterals off Nichols Road in Fairfax).
 Once those are spliced into the main fiber routes we can begin the work of connecting customers on Snowcrest and those lateral roads).
 Update, June 1, 2021:

 - Construction contractors continue to place Customer Access Points to serve subscribers who have been waiting the longest.
-This week they will be focussing on subscribers in Fletcher and Underhill.
+This week they will be focusing on subscribers in Fletcher and Underhill.
 As soo as those CAPs are placed, we will schedule splicing of customer drops with installation to follow.
 Customers will be called when we are ready to schedule installations.

 Update, May 26, 2021:

-- In Fairfax, contractors continue to place Customer Access Points that enable fiber-optic drop cable connecctions from the network to individual premises.
+- In Fairfax, contractors continue to place Customer Access Points that enable fiber-optic drop cable connections from the network to individual premises.
 New ones are now available on Rocky Ridge Road, Apple Tree Road and Woodward Road.
 Our staff will be working through our long list of premises ready to have their drops spliced.
 Customers will be called to schedule installation.

 - New Construction is proceeding for network extension into northern sections of Cambridge.